toolkitx/microsoft-stream-auth/README.md

-# Microsoft Streams Video Scrapper
+# Microsoft Streams Video Downloader

 This downloads Microsoft Streams videos for a list of users, and saves the meta data and video files in the `output` directory.